-- 1. Re-establish and maintain Nnatural surface water hydrology should be re-established and maintained to the extent practicable. - 2.
-Connection between Re-connect stream channels, floodplains, and adjacent wetlands should be re-established. - 3.
-Protect and preserve_Eenvironmentally sensitive areas such as designated Natural Areas, wetlands, and environmental corridors. should be protected and preserved. - 4.
-Protect, expand, restore, and connect Rriparian buffer areas should be protected, expanded, restored, and connected to one another. - 5.
-Protect Aareas with high groundwater recharge potential should be protected and prevent groundwater contamination should be prevented. - 6.
-Remove or modify linstream passage impediments that restrict access of aquatic organism accesss to a variety of habitats throughout the stream system should be removed or modified to allow passage. - 7.
-Protect and restore Ithe diversity and quality of instream habitat should be protected and restored. - 8.
-Protect, restore, and expand Tterrestrial wildlife habitat should be protected, restored, and expanded. and increase -Cconnections among various habitats should be increased. - 9.
-Control, manage, and/or remove nNon-native and invasive species in waterbodies, riparian areas, wetlands, and uplands should be controlled, managed, and/or removed.
+- 1. Re-establish and maintain natural surface water hydrology to the extent practicable - 2.
+Re-connect stream channels, floodplains, and adjacent wetlands - 3.
+Protect and preserve environmentally sensitive areas such as designated Natural Areas, wetlands, and environmental corridors - 4.
+Protect, expand, restore, and connect riparian buffer areas - 5.
+Protect areas with high groundwater recharge potential and prevent groundwater contamination

-- 10. Reduce or mitigate ‡the negative physical, chemical, and biological impacts on aquatic and terrestrial ecosystems that are associated withcaused by climate change should be reduced or mitigated. - 11.
-Address eExcessively erosion of ding streambanks along streams of the watershed should be addressed. - 12.
-Remove tTrash and debris within stream channels and riparian areas should be removed.
+- 6. Remove or modify instream passage impediments that restrict aquatic organism access to a variety of habitats - 7.
+Protect and restore the diversity and quality of instream habitat - 8.
+Protect, restore, and expand terrestrial wildlife habitat, and increase connections among various habitats - 9.
+Control, manage, and/or remove non-native and invasive species in waterbodies, riparian areas, wetlands, and uplands - 10.
+Reduce or mitigate the negative physical, chemical, and biological impacts on aquatic and terrestrial ecosystems caused by climate change - 11.
+Address excessive erosion of streambanks - 12.
+Remove trash and debris within stream channels and riparian areas